 Structure of Kids Who Die

 ‘Kids Who Die’ by Langston Hughes is a four stanza poem that is separated into uneven sets of lines.
 The first stanza contains seven lines, the second: eleven, the third: eighteen, and the fourth: fifteen.
-The line do not follow a specific rhyme scheme or metrical pattern.
+The line does not follow a specific rhyme scheme or metrical pattern.
 They vary in word and syllable count.
 But, that does not mean they are without structure or rhyme.

 There are a number of examples of half-rhyme and full-rhyme within ‘Kids Who Die’.
 A few examples of the latter can be seen in the first stanza with “old” and “gold” and “die” and “lie” at the end of the second stanza.

 Half-rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
-For example, “organizing” and “orange”in lines four and five of the second stanza and “laws,” “clubs,” and “bullets” in the twelfth line of the third stanza.
+For example, “organizing” and “orange” in lines four and five of the second stanza and “laws,” “clubs,” and “bullets” in the twelfth line of the third stanza.

 Poetic Techniques in Kids Who Die